xiaogang00/MATPO-PR/README.md

 <details>
 <summary><b>Q: What's the difference between MATPO and MATPO-PR</b></summary>

-MATPO-PR enhances the MATPO by introducing step-wise intermediate rewards.
+MATPO-PR enhances the MATPO by introducing step-wise process rewards.
 At each step, the main agent attempts to generate the target answer using the current available context to determine the reward.
 These process rewards are aggregated into a process return, which is then normalized across all rollouts to compute the GRPO advantage using global mean and variance.
 </details>

 <details>